Research & Writing Information/Resources

 Understanding Regis Plagiarism Policies

-Read Regis Univerity's Policy on Plagiarism in the
+Read Regis Univerity's Policy on

 Presentation on Avoiding Plagiarism